Updated June 28, 2020.

 - The range includes the estimated cost for computers, software, printers, high-speed internet connection, sound system, television, scanner for membership cards, surveillance system, telephone(s) with answering system, and 9Round radio subscription.

-- These estimates are based on leasing a 1,200 to 1,500 square foot facility in a strip center in the Greenville, South Carolina area, and include your first month’s rent, security deposit, utility deposits, and insurance.
+- These estimates are based on leasing a 1,200 to 1,500 square foot facility in vanilla shell condition located in a strip center in the Greenville, South Carolina area, and include your first month’s rent, security deposit, utility deposits, and insurance.

 - The space must be enclosed and separate from other businesses with its own locking door.